isc-projects/stork/doc/devel.rst

 from the CloudSmith packages (instead of the source code).

 The installed version can be customized using an ``package_parametrize`` decorator.
 If not provided, then the latest version will be installed.
-You should notice that using many versions harms the performance.
+Using many different Stork versions in the system tests may impact their execution time.

 Additionally, the OpenAPI client is generated from the current Stork version and maybe be incompatible with the older ones.
 It is possible to use the ``no_validate``